Juan-Jones/earnonlinemoney/content/blog/how-to-start-freelancing.md

 Imagine waking up to the sound of your alarm, not with a sense of dread, but with excitement for the day ahead.
 Picture yourself enjoying your morning coffee, not in a rush to beat traffic, but in a relaxed state of mind, knowing that your office is just a few steps away.
 This isn’t a dream—it's the life of a freelancer.
 Let's dive in!

-## Freelance Tips

-Starting and succeeding in freelancing requires more than just skills.
-Here are some practical [tips for freelancers]({{< relref "tips-for-freelancers" >}}):

-* Build a Strong Portfolio: A portfolio showcases your work and demonstrates your skills to potential clients.
-Include your best projects, testimonials, and a brief bio to give clients a sense of your expertise.
-* Network and Market Yourself: Networking is crucial in freelancing.
-Join online communities, attend industry events, and use social media to connect with potential clients and other freelancers.
-Effective self-marketing can set you apart from the competition.
-* Set Clear Boundaries: Freelancers often face the challenge of managing their time effectively.
-Set clear boundaries between work and personal life, and communicate these boundaries to your clients to avoid burnout.

 ## What is Freelancing

 In essence, freelancing is about leveraging one’s skills and expertise to create a career that offers both autonomy and the potential for growth, making it an attractive option for those seeking a non-traditional work lifestyle.

 Well, what is the [definition of freelancing]({{< relref "what-is-freelancing" >}}); is a form of self-employment where individuals offer their skills and services to clients on a project-by-project basis, rather than working as an employee for a single company.
 It provides the flexibility to work from anywhere and choose projects that align with one's skills and interests.
-According to a study by Upwork, around 59 million Americans freelanced in 2020, contributing over $1.2 trillion to the economy.
+According to [freelance statistics]({{< relref "statistics-freelancers-should-know" >}}) around 59 million Americans freelanced in 2020, contributing over $1.2 trillion to the economy.

 ## How to Start Freelancing